Commissioner of the NFL: Tenure

 In 1998, Tagliabue's $2.5 million annual salary was doubled to $5 million.
 His final contract, signed in 2004, paid Tagliabue about $8 million per year.

-Two days after the terrorist attacks on the World Trade Center and the Pentagon, Tagliabue announced that the games scheduled for the upcoming weekend were canceled.
+Two days after the terrorist attacks on the original World Trade Center and the Pentagon, Tagliabue announced that the games scheduled for the upcoming weekend were canceled.
 Tagliabue said the NFL was acutely aware of Commissioner Pete Rozelle's well-publicized regret not to cancel the games on the weekend following the assassination of John F. Kennedy in 1963.

+During Tagliabue's tenure, the Carolina Panthers and Jacksonville Jaguars joined the league in 1995, while the Los Angeles Rams moved to St. Louis and the Los Angeles Raiders returned to Oakland, leaving Los Angeles without an NFL team, in 1996, the Cleveland Browns relocated to Baltimore and were renamed as the Baltimore Ravens, in 1997, the Houston Oilers relocated to Tennessee and before the start of the 1999 season, it became the Tennessee Titans and in that same year, the Cleveland Browns returned to the league.
+In 2002, the Houston Texans became the 32nd team.
+Both the AFC and the NFC were formed in four divisions (North, South, East and West) of four teams each.
+The Seattle Seahawks switched from the AFC to the NFC in 2002.
+New stadiums were built in Atlanta, St. Louis, Jacksonville, Charlotte, Tampa, Cleveland, Cincinnati, Pittsburgh, Denver, Foxborough, Houston, Seattle, Detroit and Philadelphia between 1992 and 2003.

 Roger Goodell (2006–present)

 In 1987, Goodell was appointed assistant to the president of the American Football Conference (Lamar Hunt), and under the tutelage of Commissioner Paul Tagliabue filled a variety of football and business operations roles, culminating with his appointment as the NFL's Executive Vice President and Chief Operating Officer in December 2001.

 As the NFL's COO, Goodell took responsibility for the league's football operations and officiating, as well as supervised league business functions.
 He headed NFL Ventures, which oversees the league's business units, including media properties, marketing and sales, stadium development and strategic planning.

 Goodell was heavily involved in the negotiation of the league's current collective bargaining agreement.
 He had worked extensively with Tagliabue since the latter became commissioner in 1989.
 He has played an extensive role in league expansion, realignment, and stadium development, including the launch of the NFL Network and securing new television agreements as well as the latest collective bargaining agreement with the National Football League Players Association.